‘Every work of art that fails to be recognised by the present as one of its own concerns threatens to disappear, irretrievably’ – Walter Benjamin

 We work in unique, found spaces with notable lost texts, bringing unheard voices from the past to the present.
-We work in remarkable spaces, creating nuanced and layered performances which are multi-sensory, engaging and playful.
-We also work with local community partners and aim to create jobs and accessibly priced performance for Peckham's community.
+We create layered performances which are multi-sensory, engaging and playful.
+We also work with local community partners and aim to create exceptional accessibly priced performances for Peckham's community.

 Rebecca is a founding member of Lost Text/Found Space, directing Til We Meet In England, A Testimony and a Silence, and Cary, the Mariam Cycles.